Alsouidan/StarWarsChess/README.md

 # StarWarsChess
-To Start the Game, run the main method in StartFrame.
+To Start the Game, run the main method in MainMenu.

 This game was made during an Object Oriented Programming course